-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Violence Intervention Program, Inc. as of June 30, 2021, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Violence Intervention Program, Inc. as of June 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.